Protect profitability with your digital marketing spend

 Profitability has also taken pole position for smaller groups and independents.
 Even as many operate under strict occupancy restrictions (and thus limited revenue), the OTAs haven’t taken their foot off the gas.
 They continue to invest in marketing and work to steal revenue from the direct channel.
 In light of this, hotels must continue to get their names out there and maintain the profitability of bookings.
 After all, when running 50% occupancy, they can’t afford to give away 25% margin on an OTA booking.
 Profitability is paramount in the current market conditions.

-To protect profitability, hotels must be better than ever at digital marketing.
+To protect profitability, and preserve competitiveness in a world with occupancy restrictions, hotels must be better than ever at digital marketing.
 Thankfully, with the right tools and partners, that is easier than it’s ever been!

 How does your digital spend impact your STR report?